lumol-org/lumol/doc/book/advanced/potential/external.rst

 ``r``.
 To be more precise, the vectorial force can readily be computed by multiplying the result of ``force`` with the connection vector :math:`\vec{r}`.

-The next step is to make our ``Potential`` usable in Lumol's algortihms to compute non-bonded energies and forces.
+The next step is to make our ``Potential`` usable in Lumol's algorithms to compute non-bonded energies and forces.
 Therefore, we have to implement the ``PairPotential`` trait.